muneer78/muneer78.github.io/_posts/2017-05-13-the-ballad-of-the-whiskey-robber.md

 ---
+date: 2017-05-13
+title: The Ballad Of The Whiskey Robber
-tags: great lines
+tags: great-lines, books
 ---

-This is a collection of great lines from the book [Ballad of the Whiskey Robber](https://bookshop.org/books/ballad-of-the-whiskey-robber-a-true-story-of-bank-heists-ice-hockey-transylvanian-pelt-smuggling-moonlighting-detectives-and-broken-hearts/9780316010733) by Julian Rubenstein.
+This is a collection of great-lines from the book [Ballad of the Whiskey Robber](https://bookshop.org/books/ballad-of-the-whiskey-robber-a-true-story-of-bank-heists-ice-hockey-transylvanian-pelt-smuggling-moonlighting-detectives-and-broken-hearts/9780316010733) by Julian Rubenstein.
 I highly recommend the audiobook:

 > There was his mother, naked with another man.
 Attila ran back to the cart, crying, while his father shouted, “Happy now?”